acr8133/kOS-Scripts-old/troubleshoot.md

 - **Landing Burn**
 	- Booster is coming in too hot
 		- the computers will attempt a 1-3-1 engine sequence if coming in faster than expected. if this failed, contact dev.
+	- So, when will the boosters make a 1-3-1 engine sequence execution?
+		- when it thinks it will not stick the landing using only one
+		- when it is tagged as a Heavy side booster
+		- when the payload is beyond the recommended weight

 *will be updated as more bugs are found*